gauriladdad/smartTVApp/README.md

 ### Tools used

 Haxe for JS

-Sublime editor
+1. Sublime editor
-SourceTree
+2. SourceTree
-Weinre
+3. Weinre (for remote debugging of the app)
-Batch script
+4. Batch script

 ### Device Support